 They take environmental cues from faces, too.
 In a behavioral research study, toddlers showed greater fear of a toy and avoid it when their mother showed negative facial expressions.
 And when infants are first learning to crawl or walk, they gaze at their mothers’ facial expressions looking for the go-ahead to explore new terrain.

 But why do babies stare at strangers‘ faces?
 Talley says it’s an adaptive response as it helps infants learn about emotions and forms a foundation for socializing and relating to others later in life.

-While the tendency to recognize faces appears innate, there’s academic debate about whether infants are born into the world with internal mental representation of a face (i.e. a template), and how detailed that template might be, says prof Paul Quinn, who studies how infants form concepts for people, places and things.
+While the tendency to recognize faces appears innate, there’s academic debate about whether infants are born into the world with internal mental representation of a face (i.e. a template), and how detailed that template might be, says Paul Quinn, Ph.D., a psychologist at the Unviersity of Delaware who studies how infants form concepts for people, places, and things.

 Since the gaze is regarded as a normal part of development, understanding it is particularly important in the field of medicine as it can help doctors identify if there are developmental health issues.

 “One of the things I always ask when I’m meeting with parents whose child has developmental issues is ‘when you were feeding them did they look at you and your eyes?
 When you did baby talk to them, did they smile responsively to you?’” says Waite.

 The baby gaze is the beginning of attachment and the senses, like hearing and smell and vision.
 At two or three months of age, the absence of that can become concerning.